Emmunaf/politoVideoDownloader/README.md

 # politoVideoDownloader
-A simple python script to download (in bulk) all the video lectures available for a course
+A simple python script to download (in bulk) all the video lectures available for a given course.
+It must be used for **personal use only**.

+# Important notice
+All the contents are subjected to Copyright.

+The redistribution, sell, editing or any other usage is forbidden without a written authorization.

+Any violation will be punished by law.

 # Usage
 python3 poliVideoDownload.py